MyNameIsCarsten/reddit-api-client/README.md

     - [ x ] Technologies used
     - [ x ] Features
     - [ x ] Future work
-- [ ] Write unit tests for your components using Jest and Enzyme
-- [ ] Write end-to-end tests for your application
 - [ x ] Users can use the application on any device (desktop to mobile)
 - [ x ] Users can use the application on any modern browser
 - [ x ] Users can access your application at a URL